-Essentially, get into the best degree you can, work your tail off, get a high GPA, then apply to transfer after 4-8 subjects.
+Essentially, get into the highest-entry degree you can, work your tail off, get a high GPA, then apply to transfer after 2-8 subjects.
 You can also do this with OUA subjects.

-Definitely contact the university to get guidance for this – you don’t want to complete a year of a degree only to find it doesn’t count towards your desired degree.
+Definitely contact the university to get guidance for this – you don’t want to complete eight subjects only to find it doesn’t count towards your desired degree.
 Many are happy to work with you to come up with an accepted pathway.

 But here are some ideas.

 - For medicine, start a general science degree and choose subjects related to health.

 - For veterinary science, do the same, but choose zoology subjects.

 - For midwifery, enter nursing and follow the set subjects.

 - For aerospace engineering, consider straight engineering.